python-summit/python-summit.github.io/content/pages/index.rst

 Interested?
 ===========

-You can check and add yourself to the list of interested people at https://github.com/SwissPy/swisspycon/wiki.
-In case you don't have a github account you can write an email to ccdesales@gmail.com
+You can use the following link to register as helper: http://bit.ly/1Jacnws.
+You can also join the mailing list to receive notifications of important announcements: http://bit.ly/1hj6uHB

 Code of Conduct
 ===============